wso2/product-as/samples/jaxrs_basic/README.md

 1. Open a command line, and navigate to the <AS_HOME>/samples/jaxrs-basic directory.
 2. Build and deploy the sample with `mvn -Pdeploy`.
-4. Start WSO2 Application Server.
+3. Start WSO2 Application Server.

-Please refer https://docs.wso2.com/display/AS600/Running+a+JAX-RS+Application for more information.